eurojojo/homewizard-dynamic-battery/README.md

 ## 🔓 Unlocking Battery Group Mode in Home Assistant

+For both the simple and advanced automation, the battery group mode must be unlocked first.

 The battery group mode (“Battery group mode”) is not located under the battery itself, but under the **P1 meter**.
 This entity is disabled by default.

-In general, it works like this (see also the Home Assistant documentation on the HomeWizard integration):
+In general, it works like this (see also the [Home Assistant documentation on the HomeWizard integration](https://www.home-assistant.io/integrations/homewizard/#plug-in-battery)):

 1. In Home Assistant, go to **Settings → Devices & Services**.
 2. Open the **HomeWizard Energy** integration.
 3. Click on your **P1 meter** device.
 4. In the **Configuration** section, you will see a link such as `+1 disabled entity` (or another number).
-5. Click on it, open the “Battery group mode” entity and click the gear icon in the top-right corner.
+5. Click on it, open the “Batterijgroepmodus” entity and click the gear icon in the top-right corner.
 6. Enable the entity and click Save.
 7. After ~30 seconds it will appear as a normal entity, for example `select.p1_meter_batterygroupmode`.